wpswings/wallet-system-for-woocommerce/README.txt

 * New: Credit Amount On User Daily Visit.
 * New: Credit Amount On review.
 * New: Minor Bug Fixes.
-* New: Compatible with latest WP and WC.
+* New: Compatible with the latest WP and WC.

 = 2.2.1 - Released on 8 April 2022 =
 * New: Wallet Cashback Feature
 * New: User Wallet Restriction
-* New: Compatible with latest WP and WC
+* New: Compatible with the latest WP and WC

 = 2.2.0 - Released on 16 March 2022 =
 * New: Minor Bug Fixes